alabou/NMOS-MatroxOnly/Alerts.md

 It is possible to reduce the scope of an alert by specifying a list of interface name to restrict to those resources within the scope of matching interface name.
 This does not apply to the `input` and `output` scopes as there is no associated network interfaces.

+## State
+An event MAY provide the state of the sub-system producing the event, indicating the severity of the event on the sub-system or an up/down, active/inactive state of the sub-system.
+Note that it is the last state associated with an event that is available for detailed events counters while it is the state of the event that triggered an alert that is available for a domain events counter.

+A sub-system that is operating MUST report, if any, one of the `normal`, `warning`, `error` or `unknown` state.
+A sub-system that is not operating MUST report, if any, one of the `inactive`, `noSignal`, `malfunction` or `unknown` state.

+### unknown
+This state can represent situations where the system's state cannot be determined or is in an indeterminate state.
+It's a useful state to account for scenarios where the system's condition is unclear.
+### inactive (down)
+This state signifies that the system is currently not actively engaged in its primary functions or operations.
+It represents a deliberate state of non-use or idleness, distinct from normal operation.
+The system is intentionally not performing its usual tasks during this state.
+### noSignal (down)
+This state indicates that the system is presently inactive in its primary functions or operations.
+It reflects a condition of non-use or idleness, separate from normal operation, triggered by the absence of a signal.
+During this state, the system deviates from its regular tasks as a result of the missing input or output signal.
+### malfunction (down)
+This state suggests that the system is experiencing a critical failure or is not functioning as intended.
+It typically implies that the system's core functionality is compromised.
+### normal (up)
+This state represents the ideal, expected operational state where everything is functioning correctly, and there are no errors or issues.
+### warning (up)
+This state indicates that the system is not in a critical error state but has encountered issues or conditions that require attention or monitoring.
+It serves as an early warning before more severe errors occur.
+### error (up)
+This state represents a more severe issue or error that needs immediate attention.
+It signifies a significant problem that may impact the system's functionality.

+## Info
+An event MAY provide textual information about the event.
+Note that it is the last information associated with an event that is available for detailed events counters while it is the information of the event that triggered an alert that is available for a domain events counter.

 ## MvAlertManager class